VaradScript/FaceXprso/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/varadarajdganiga777/Facial-Expression-Through-AI/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/varadarajdganiga777/Facial-Expression-Through-AI/blob/main/LICENSE) file for details.<br>

 ## Contributing